25 Things I Quit in Order to Simplify

 I've been thinking about some of the things that I've stopped doing in order to simplify my life.

-I first got the idea from Simple Happy Zen, who shared the things she no longer does to live a simple life.
-And I’ve seen several people do something similar, sharing what they’ve stopped doing to simplify, minimize, or save money.
+I first got the idea from a fellow creator online, who shared the things she no longer does to live a simple life.
+I've also seen several people do something similar since then, sharing what they've stopped doing to simplify, minimize, or save money.

-Sometimes it’s more impactful to remove something than to keep adding more to our lives.
-It’s not always easier, but it’s often more effective.
+Sometimes it's more impactful to remove something than to keep adding more to our lives.
+That's often more effective, even when it takes more courage than adding does.

 Not everyone is kind, and not everyone is trying to be.